 Amendments to Charges for Medical Records

-The Secretary is directed to base these adjustments on the most recent changes in the consumer price index reported annually by the Bureau of Labor Statistics of the United States Department of Labor.
-For the annual period of October 31, 2013 through October 31,2014, the consumer price index was 1.7%.
+The Secretary is directed to base these adjustments on the most recent changes in the Consumer Price Index reported annually by the Bureau of Labor Statistics of the United States Department of Labor.
+For the annual period of October 31, 2016, through October 31, 2017, the Consumer Price Index was 2.0%.

-Accordingly, the Secretary provides notice that, effective January 1, 2015, the following fees may be charged by a health care facility or health care provider for production of records in response to subpoena or request:
+Accordingly, effective January 1, 2018, the following fees may be charged by a health care facility or health care provider in response to a request for production of medical charts or records:

 | Not to Exceed

 |Amount charged per page for pages 1 – 20